-This Philly cheesesteak is a classic sandwich that is easy to make with juicy ribeye loaded onto toasted hoagie rolls and topped with gooey melted provolone and sautéed onions and peppers.
+This Philly cheesesteak sandwich is easy to make with thinly-sliced ribeye steak on toasted hoagie rolls then topped with melted provolone and sautéed onions and peppers.

-Season the steak slices with salt and pepper.
+Season the steak slices with 3/4 teaspoon salt and 1/4 teaspoon pepper.
 Let rest 5 minutes.

-In a large frying pan, heat the oil over medium-high heat.
-Add the onions and bell peppers, if desired.
+In a large frying pan, heat 1 Tablespoon oil over medium-high heat.
+Add one sliced yellow onions and 1-2 bell peppers, if desired.
 Cook until tender, about 5 minutes.
 Transfer to a plate and set aside.

-Add the butter and steak slices to the pan.
+Add 1-2 Tablespoons butter and steak slices to the pan.
 Sauté about 3 minutes, or until the beef is no longer pink.
 Return the vegetables to the pan and toss to combine.
 Season to taste.

 Remove from heat.
 Place the cheese on top of the hot meat and let sit until melted.

-Divide the mixture into 4 hoagie buns.
+Divide the mixture unto 4 hoagie buns.
 Serve while hot!

 Notes